I’ve been offering financial advice professionally for many decades. I’m also a millionaire several times over.

 If you think the world is truly ending, buy canned food and a shotgun.
 If not, step up.
 As billionaire investor Warren Buffett famously advised, “Be fearful when others are greedy and greedy when others are fearful.”

-4. You can either look rich or be rich, but you probably won’t live long enough to accomplish both.
+4. You can either look rich or be rich

 So, who are the big shots wearing the fancy suits and driving the Porsches?
 Often it’s the people who make a living selling stuff to the rich people.

 I can’t remember the last time I wore a fancy suit.
-I’ve never owned a new car, and I live in a house that’s worth about a third of what I could afford.
+I’ve never owned a new car, and I live in a house that’s worth about one-third of what I could afford.

 Diverting your investable cash into things like cars, clothing, vacations and houses you can’t afford will make you look rich now, but prevent you from actually becoming rich later.